Lucas-COX/golagen/README.md

 ## In development

-- Generate a lambda monorepo using a terraform friendly architecture, giving the sample terraform files, wrapped in a Makefile
+- Generate a go lambda monorepo using an **aws-sam** based architecture, generating the SAM template file, wrapped in a Makefile
-- Generate a Makefile calling all the projects ones
+- Generate a Makefile calling all the lambda ones and regenerating them if needed
-- Parse the configuration file before generating to avoid catching exceptions during generation
-- Make some configuration parameters mandatory
 - Add custom rules to the generated Makefile for each entry and for the global one
-- Let user choose if script creates a Makefile rule or not
+- Deploy particular lambdas, using aws-sam if possible else aws-cli